ipython/ipython/docs/source/development/execution.rst

 Execution semantics in the IPython kernel
 =========================================

-The execution of use code consists of the following phases:
+The execution of user code consists of the following phases:

 1. Fire the ``pre_execute`` event.
 2. Fire the ``pre_run_cell`` event unless silent is True.